 - Release the keys once you hear the second startup sound or after the Apple logo appears and disappears twice (For a T2-based Mac).

 Now, go to restart your Mac machine in Safe Mode.

 By the way, you don't need to reset PRAM on an M1 Mac because it will automatically reset if needed during startup.

 Boot in macOS Recovery mode

 Unfortunately, all the ways mentioned above are useless for fixing the Mac Safe Mode not working issue.
 The culprits may be the file system errors on the startup disk.
-These errors can not only set off the Mac won't boot, but it also prevents you from using Safe Mode.
+These errors can not only set off the Mac won't boot, but also prevent you from using Safe Mode.

 If your Mac still fails to boot, you have to recover data from your unbootable Mac first.
 Next, format Mac startup disk with Disk Utility, and then reinstall macOS in recovery mode.

-Your Mac won't start in Safe Mode prevents you from fixing your problematic Mac computer.
-This article offers the complete guide to help you out with this thorny problem.
-Whether you fail to enter Safe Mode but in normal mode, or your Mac takes forever to start in Safe Mode, this post can give you solutions.
+Your Mac won't start in Safe Mode preventing you from fixing your problematic Mac computer.
+This article offers a complete guide to help you out with this thorny problem.
+Whether you fail to enter Safe Mode but are in normal mode, or your Mac takes forever to start in Safe Mode, this post can give you solutions.